 - These muffins are loaded to the max with nutrients, protein, fiber, antioxidants, etc.

 - Simultaneously, these superhero muffins taste spectacular.

 - Our gluten-free, dairy-free, and even refined-sugar-free friends can enjoy these muffins right along with us.

-- These muffins are always a hit when taken to any breakfast gathering.
+- These muffins are always a hit with family and friends.